cpouchon/ORTHOSKIM/README.md

 Primula_marginata_175080_PHA007227_BGN_ID	5	124986	192.91
 ```

 This can provides an indication about contaminant that can not be identified during the assembly cleaning (*e.g.* plant-plant contaminant, or host-parasite DNA contaminant).
-Indeed, for a 150kb chloroplast genome, we except to have a reconstructed size over 125Kb (i.e. with only one inverted repeat) as following.
+Indeed, for a 150kb chloroplast genome, we except to have a reconstructed size over 125Kb (*i.e.* with only one inverted repeat) as following.
 In the above example, `Primula_acaulis_175104_PHA007169_RSZ_RSZAXPI000864-106` is doutbut as it shows an higher reconstructed size and number of chloroplast contigs thant what expected.
 In such case, user can check all genes captured for this sample before to include it on the alignment procedure.

 ### 3.5.
 Alignment of taxa

 ORTHOSKIM provides a mode to align taxa for each captured genes by using the `-m alignment` mode.
-We use [MAFFT](https://mafft.cbrc.jp/alignment/software/) to align each gene individually with the ‘--adjustdirectionaccurately’ option.
-This alignment can be filtered if the option is chosen by users using [trimAl](http://trimal.cgenomics.org/) with the heuristic ‘automated1’ method (*on/off* at line 52 of the config file).
+We use [MAFFT](https://MAFFT.cbrc.jp/alignment/software/) to align each gene individually with the ‘--adjustdirectionaccurately’ option.
+This alignment can be filtered if the option is chosen by users using [TRIMAL](http://TRIMAL.cgenomics.org/) with the heuristic ‘automated1’ method (*on/off* at line 55 of the config file).
-In addition, users can choose which taxa will be aligned by stating if a selection is made on taxa (*on/off* at line 50 of the config file).
-In such case, a list of taxa to align has to be given (l.
-51).
+In addition, users can choose which taxa will be aligned according to the selection option (*on/off* at line 53 of the config file).
+In such case, a list of taxa to align has to be given (list stated in l.
+54 of the config file).

 ORTHOSKIM will output the concatenated alignment of genes along with a partition file under a RAxML-style format suitable for phylogenetic inferences.
-For such needs, a list if gene that will processed has to be given (l.
-54).
+For such needs, users have to choose which genes will be concatenated (list stated in l.
+57 of the config file).
 A tab with information about gappy or missing data is also produced by sample.

 ```